ChengTang/ChengTang.github.io/index.md

 1. a non-separable Hamiltonian

-2. a mass-spring system with 10 degrees of freedom.
+2. a mass-spring system with 10 particles

+3. a 2D mass-spring system with 6 particles

-3. a spring-pendulum system with 2 degrees of freedom
+4. a spring-pendulum system with 2 degrees of freedom

-4. a 2D spring-mass system with 8 degress of freedom
+5. a 2D spring-mass system with 8 particles

 Symplecticity is built into the architecture of the neural network using the idea of Normalizing Flow and symplectic transformation, and the dynamic of a particular Hamiltonian system is learned through minimizing the loss function that encodes the physics of the Hamiltonian system.